 Cheesy Vegan Calzone

 Did you ever eat an Italian Calzone in a restaurant?
 I did (a couple of times) and absolutely loved it!
 Baked to perfection in a stone oven, stuffed with lots of cheese, and mushrooms!
 It’s probably my favorite pizza ever!
-I wasn’t vegan back then (just vegetarian), so the cheese wasn’t vegan (I was a cheese addict before going vegan)!
+I wasn’t vegan back then (only vegetarian), so the cheese wasn’t vegan (I was a cheese addict before going vegan)!

-My boyfriend actually introduced me to this Italian dish after he ate Calzones multiple times in Italy where they often serve a huge Calzone over two plates!
+My boyfriend actually introduced me to this Italian dish after he ate Calzones multiple times in Italy, where they often serve a huge Calzone over two plates!
 Yes, two plates, haha!
 Of course, I wanted to create a homemade vegan Calzone recipe and here it is!
 Why should you give it a try?
 Because it’s:

 - Cheesy (yep, it’s vegan!)

 This recipe contains only a couple of ingredients which are easily available.
 I used mushrooms, peppers, onion, and garlic for the filling because I simply love the combo!
 Peppers add a very nice flavor, same goes for onion and garlic.
 Mushrooms are a must, in my opinion (I just love them) but if you don’t like mushrooms, simply use something different.
 Some examples would be zucchini, tomatoes, eggplant, olives or whatever you prefer.

 The great thing about Calzones is, that you can make them with your family or friends and everyone can choose their own favorite filling.
 Of course, I also had to add vegan cheese, because… well….cheese!